caiosabarros/zk_bootcamp/README.md

 1. ZK is composed of a `prover` and a `verifier`.
 Sometimes there's a `creator` of the system.
 2. The idea of ZK proofs was invented in the 80's.
 3. ZK-SNarks are not quantom-secure, only ZK-STarks.
 4. Private inputs to a ZK proof are called witnesses.
+Witnesses can be said to be the answer that the prover knows, but the verifier won't know.
+So, for example, in the sqrt() function:
+I want to prove I know the sqrt of 36.
+I do then create a proof of that.
+The verifier can check whether my proof is valid.
+He won't know what's the sqrt of 36, but he'll know that I know it.
+The `witness` == `answer` to the problem in question.
+In our example, the problem in question was knowing the sqrt of 36, but it can be literally anything.
-5. To oversimplify: represented on a computer, a ZKP is nothing more than a sequence of numbers, carefully computed by Peggy, together with a bunch of boolean check that a Verifier can check their thruthfulness.
+5. To oversimplify: represented on a computer, a ZKP is nothing more than a sequence of numbers, carefully computed by Peggy, together with a bunch of boolean checks that a Verifier can check their thruthfulness.
 6. ZK-SNarks is Non-interactive.
 7. SNARK:
 S - succint = quick, small in size.